 The purpose of this newsletter is to help stop secretive organizations and groups from abusing others and to help those who allege they have been abused by such organizations and groups.
 This newsletter is not a substitute for other ways of recovering from ritual abuse.
 Readers should use caution while reading this newsletter.
 If necessary, make sure other support systems are available during and after reading this newsletter.

-The Survivorship Ritual Abuse and Child Abuse Conference – May 2016
+The Survivorship Ritual Abuse and Mind Control 2017 Conference

 Resources and Information

 Please note: Listing of these resources does not necessarily constitute our endorsement of them.
 They are for educational value only and some may be heavy for survivors to read.
 Some of the conferences listed may not necessarily be safe for all survivors.
 If you are a survivor of mind control and/or ritual abuse, S.M.A.R.T. recommends learning about mind control techniques before attending conferences or other survivor events.
 This article may be helpful: How to Avoid Being Mind Controlled at a Conference https://survivorship.org/survivorship-articles/how-to-avoid-being-mind-controlled-at-a-conference/

 Former child sex slave sold into Belgian aristocratic paedophile ring where boys and girls were tortured and KILLED reveals the horrors of her five years of abuse Anneke Lucas, 53, was sold into a murderous paedophile ring in Belgium at six